How all-night Brussels showdown pulled euro back from brink

 Shortly before 11 p.m. on Thursday, after nearly six hours of fruitless negotiation, Spain and Italy flatly refused to sign up to a growth pact for the EU unless Germany and others agreed to short-term measures to help them overcome the relentless pressure from financial markets, officials said.

-France, the main proponent of the growth pact, tacked towards Spain and Italy, favoring quick action.
+France, the main proponent of the growth pact, tacked towards Spain and Italy, favouring quick action.

 Germany, the Netherlands and Finland initially held out, saying they were not going to be 'blackmailed' into delivering short-term relief to struggling states, especially if the help was not accompanied by strict conditions.